Section 44AD of The Income Tax: Simplified Tax on Small Businesses

 Eligibility for Section 44AD

 To be eligible, a taxpayer must be an individual, a Hindu Undivided Family (HUF), or a partnership firm (not an LLP).
-Your business’s annual turnover should not exceed Rs.
-2 crore (with potential exceptions for higher turnovers under specific conditions).
+Your business turnover should generally not exceed ₹3 crore, subject to the prescribed conditions for digital receipts.

 If your business involves plying, hiring, or leasing goods, or if you earn income through brokerage or commission, you cannot opt for this scheme.
 Additionally, certain professionals like doctors, lawyers, and architects have a separate presumptive taxation scheme under Section 44ADA.